-All children on the SEND support list will have a SEND support plan, which details important information about the pupil, including their areas of strengths and weakness, their outcomes and steps taken to allow pupils to achieve them and any other professionals who have contact with the pupil.
-Class teachers, parents, pupils and other professional will all contribute to the SEND support plan.
-The SEND support plan is designed to be a working document which is updated to reflect the current needs of the pupil.
-Formal reviews will take place three times a year, or more often where required, and parents and pupils will be involved in reviewing progress and setting new outcomes.
-Class teachers are responsible for evidencing progress according to the outcomes described in the plan.
-Class teachers are responsible for maintaining and updating the SEND support plan.
+All children on the SEND support list will have a SEND support plan.
+This details important information about the child including their areas of strengths and weakness, their outcomes and steps taken to allow them to achieve them and any other professionals who have contact with the child.
+Class teachers, parents, children and other professionals will all contribute to the SEND support plan.
+The SEND support plan is designed to be a working document which is updated to reflect the current needs of the child.
+Formal reviews will take place three times a year, or more often where required, and parents and children will be involved in reviewing progress and setting new outcomes.
+Class teachers are responsible for evidencing progress according to the outcomes described in the plan and for maintaining and updating the SEND support plan.
 The SENDCo reviews all records provided by class teachers to ensure consistency across the school and appropriateness and quality of outcomes.

-There are three levels of support for pupils with SEND:
+There are three levels of support for children with SEND:

 - Universal level funding is provided on a per-learner basis for all those attending the educating institution.
 This is also known as element 1 funding.
-Good quality universal provision will reduce the need for deployment of more expensive resources. - Targeted level mainstream providers (schools and academies) are expected to contribute the first £6,000 of the additional educational support provision for learners with SEND from their notional SEND budget.
-This is also known as element 2 funding. - Specialist or personalised level top-up funding above £10,000 (elements 1 and 2) is provided on a per-leaner basis by the commissioner placing the pupil.
+Good quality universal provision will reduce the need for deployment of more expensive resources. - Targeted level mainstream providers are expected to contribute the first £6,000 of the additional educational support provision for learners with SEND from their notional SEND budget.
+This is also known as element 2 funding. - Specialist or personalised level top-up funding above £10,000 (elements 1 and 2) is provided on a per-learner basis by the commissioner placing the child.
 It is important to note that the level and combinations of provision may change over time.